“I’m taking a quick trip overseas, but it’s only for a few days. Do I really need travelers insurance?”

 - Be sure that the policy you purchase has medical travel insurance.
 This will limit the burden you have to pay out of your own pocket in case you have to go to the emergency room.
 This insurance is crucial if you become for international traveling since your regular health insurance plan won’t always cover your medical bills in another country.

 - You should also have trip cancellation insurance which covers pre-payments on things like holiday travel arrangements that could be interrupted or even canceled, due to extreme weather (flooding, hurricanes, tsunamis, etc.) This also covers sickness, injuries, and other issues depending on the policy.

 - There is medical evacuation insurance which will cover costs that are associated with your transportation to a hospital in a medical emergency.
 This also helps get you to travel in case the local facilities are inadequate.
 This policy is one of the best for international travelers, especially if you plan to boldly go where no tourist has gone before.

-- If you are going on an adventure tour of a sports vacation.
-There is also adventure travel insurance that you can get as an upgrade.
+- If you are going on an adventure tour or a sports vacation, there is adventure travel insurance that you can get as an upgrade.
 This type of insurance will cover you when doing high-risk activities.
-These include surfing, white water rafting, scuba diving, and other extreme sports that a lot of holiday travelers decide they want to do.
+These include surfing, white water rafting, scuba diving, and other extreme sports that are popular among vacationers.

 Purchasing travelers insurance is one of the simpler insurance processes.
 All you need to know is what type of coverage you’re looking for and how many people in your family need to be covered.
 So when asking yourself “Do I really need travelers insurance?” we hope that you’ll keep these financial risks in mind.
 If you have more questions about how to find the best plan for the best price, contact your independent insurance agent.
 Happy traveling!